mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 The portals will serve as our internal (and, in the future, external) communication of our product roadmap.
 You will have access to all internal product portals where we outline what we've released, what we're working on now, next and later.

-To view the portal, log in to [mattermost.productboard.com](https://mattermost.productboard.com) using your OneLogin account then click on the fourth icon in the left-hand navigation (see below):
+To view the portal, log in to [mattermost.productboard.com](https://mattermost.productboard.com) using your OneLogin account then click on the fourth icon in the left-hand navigation):

 ![](../../../../.gitbook/assets/productboard_portal_nav.png)